bravo-2018/Assessments/ChristineBenedictWeek-1.md

 #### 1. One great resource for learning Javascript is Eloquent Javascript - read this chapter on functions (http://eloquentjavascript.net/03_functions.html) and list a few thoughts, questions, or things you learned here:

   //Your List
+  The idea of recursion is confusing as well as the arrow things (=>) in the concept of functions.
+There's a lot more details of functions that I still need to understand.

 #### 2. What is a linter for?
 Do you think they are useful?
 Explain why/why not.